-The skin around your eyes is very delicate and needs care to maintain.
-That's why using an eye cream is a must.
+Using an Eye Cream is a must because he skin around your eyes is very delicate and needs care to maintain.
 If you're not using an eye cream, you may be missing out on a lot of benefits, from hydration, protection, and circulation.
 In this article, we will be giving you all the information on what to look for when choosing an eye cream, how to avoid common mistakes, and how to take care of the eye area from a holistic perspective.

 1. What is an eye cream?